DigitalMalayaliStudio/qlo_googleanalytics/README.md

 PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.

-Google Analytics is compatible with PrestaShop 1.7.7 and newer.
+Google Analytics is compatible with QloApps 1.6 and newer.

 ### Requirements